The Bear Dances: Political background

 Adulation of the Soviet Union has been described as "the fashionable trahison des clercs" of the interwar years.
 The Bear Dances was an attempt at ideological disinfectant, written at the start of a decade in which Cambridge University (in Lucas's words) "grew full of very green young men going very Red".
-Though he strives for objectivity (the play was vetted by an ex-member of the British Embassy in Moscow), with Vera and Vladimir acting as spokesmen for the new order, Lucas's verdict on the Soviet system is damning.
+Though Lucas strives for objectivity (the play was vetted by an ex-member of the British Embassy in Moscow), with Vera and Vladimir acting as spokesmen for the new order, his verdict on the Soviet system is damning.
 Fear, inhumanity, injustice abound.
 The play's title suggests captivity, pain and submission.
 "The intolerable thing about Moscow," wrote Lucas, "is not that it is Communist; it is that it is not Communist.
 Genuine Communism, while one might disagree with it, one could respect.
 But this pseudo-Communism of the Kremlin is perhaps the most gigantic sham in history.
 It has waded through seas of blood – for what?
 That a régime where the rich were powerful might be replaced by a régime where the powerful are rich."